Selindek/spring-data-jpa-acl/acl/README.md

 If a permission check fails during a 'findAll' method only the elements with appropriate permissions will be returned.
 The elements without proper permissions will be silently skipped.

-The same rules are true for properties and property-collections but only if you try to access them via Spring Data Rest endpoints.
+The same rules apply for properties and property-collections but only if you try to access them via Spring Data Rest endpoints.

 	/users